 - Vision screenings are completed using a Spot Vision Screener.
-The Spot Vision Screener is a handheld device that uses photo screening to detect a number of potential eye conditions.
+The Spot Vision Screener is a handheld device that uses photo screening to detect potential eye conditions.
 If the Spot Screener is unavailable, a visual acuity screening for both far and near vision will be completed with a Titmus machine or a standard wall chart and near vision chart.
-These screenings are usually held in the fall, prior to Dec.
-1. A referral letter will be sent home to the parent/guardian of all students who have results outside of normal limits.
+A referral letter will be sent home to the parent/guardian of all students who have results outside of normal limits.
 If a parent/guardian does not want their student to participate in a vision exam, they must notify their student's school nurse at the beginning of the school year. - Hearing screenings are performed using an audiometer at 1000 Hz, 2000 Hz and 4000 Hz for each ear at 20dB.
 If a student fails to respond to one or more frequencies in either ear, the school nurse will conduct a rescreening and otoscopic exam after two weeks have passed.
 If the rescreening is failed, the nurse will consult the deaf and hard-of-hearing consultant within the district about the need for a referral to a hearing specialist.
 If a referral is needed, a referral form will be sent home to the parent/guardian.
-Hearing screenings are usually held in the fall, prior to Dec.
-1. If parents do not want their student to participate in a hearing exam, they must notify their student's school nurse at the beginning of the school year. - Spinal screenings to detect scoliosis issues are completed annually for sixth-grade girls, eighth-grade boys and others, as requested by parent and medical provider.
-These screenings are generally performed in the spring during P.E. class.
-The nurse will assess the student's back and use a scoliometer as needed to measure any curvature noted.
-If the nurse finds a curvature of 10 degrees or more, the student will be rescreened.
-After the rescreening, if the findings still reveal a curvature of 10 degrees or more, a referral note will be sent home to the parent.
-If a curvature of 5 degrees or more is noted, the student will be placed on a recheck list.
-If parents do not want their student to participate in the spinal screening, they must notify their student's school nurse at the beginning of the school year.
+Hearing screenings are usually done at the same time as vision screenings.
+If parents do not want their student to participate in a hearing exam, they must notify their student's school nurse at the beginning of the school year.

-- Pediculosis (head lice) screenings are conducted on an as-needed basis when a case is reported to the school nurse.
+- Head lice screenings are conducted on an as-needed basis when a case is reported to the school nurse.
 If multiple cases are reported, the nurse will identify the population of students most likely to have been exposed and arrange to have that population of students examined (including, but not limited to, siblings of the student).
-If the school nurse finds live lice present on a student, the parent/guardian will be notified, and the student will be sent home from school for treatment. - After proper treatment with a pediculicide (lice-killing) shampoo/product, the student may return to the health room for a rescreening.
+If the school nurse finds live lice present on a student, the parent/guardian will be notified, and the student will be sent home from school for treatment. - After proper treatment with a pediculicide (lice-killing) shampoo/product, the student may return to the health room for a re-entry screening.
 If the student no longer has live lice present, the student may return to the classroom. - o If the student continues to have live lice present, the student will be required to return home for additional treatment.
 This process will continue until the student is free of live lice.
 The school nurse will provide information and educational materials to assist parents in dealing with head lice treatment and prevention as needed.
 Our goal is to minimize the amount of time students are excluded from school because of head lice. - A student identified as having nits but no live lice will be re-examined within seven (7) calendar days of the initial identification.
 If this examination reveals nits are still present, the parent/guardian will be encouraged to keep working on nit removal.

-If you have any questions, please contact your student's school nurse.
+If you have any health-related questions, please contact your student's school nurse.